Daniel-KM/Omeka-plugin-Tagging/README.md

 Tags can be added with or without captcha and approbation.
 Once approved, users tags become normal tags.
 Tag creation and approbation can be managed via roles.

+This plugin is upgradable to [Omeka S] via the plugin [Upgrade to Omeka S], that installs the module [Folksonomy].

 Installation
 ------------